Instructions on how to rehydrate your dehydrated starter

 Day 2:

 Check the jar.
-If a crust has formed on top, scoop it out and discard it.
+If a dry crust has formed on top, scoop it out and discard it.

 Feed the starter equal parts flour and water.
-You can adjust the quantities to suit your needs, but like to use around 40g of flour and 40g of water.
-Stir well with a wooden spoon.
+You can choose the quantities, but 40g flour + 40g water works well.

 Day 3:

-If you’re ready to bake, feed it one last time and get started.
+If you’re ready to bake, give it one last feed before starting your recipe.

-If you’re not baking right away but the starter is thriving, you can place a lid on the jar and store it in the fridge/or cool place until you’re ready to use it.
+If you’re not baking immediately but the starter is active, pop a lid on the jar and store it in the fridge or a cool place.